How to vote

-Please click here to download the form from the Your Vote Matters website, or copy and paste the following link into your web browser: www.yourvotematters.co.uk/how-do-i-vote/voting-by-post.
+Please download the form from the Your Vote Matters website

 Alternatively, you can obtain a copy by telephoning 01353 665555.

-Once you have completed the form, post it back to us and we can amend your details on our Electoral Register.
+Once you have completed the form, return it to us at East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE and we will amend your details on the Electoral Register.

 Please note: If you move address your postal vote will be automatically cancelled.